jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 </table>

 ---
-##Setting up a billing account
+##Set up a billing account

-To select the best plan for your project before you set up your billing account, review the [Bluemix plans](https://www.ng.bluemix.net/docs/#acctmgmt/billing.html#bil_plan).
+Before you set up your billing account, determine what the best plan for your project is.
+[Review the Bluemix plans](https://www.ng.bluemix.net/docs/#acctmgmt/billing.html#bil_plan).

-**Note:** The person who is responsible for setting up the billing account might not be the same person who receives a warning.
-To protect against build and deployment failures and blocked access to Track & Plan pages, ask your Bluemix billing manager to enable your billing account early.
+**Important:** The person who is responsible for setting up the billing account might not be the same person who is most affected by build and deployment failures and blocked access to Track & Plan pages.
+If you are not the person who sets up the account, ask your Bluemix billing manager to enable your billing account early.

 To set up your billing account, complete these steps:
 1. Go to your Bluemix dashboard and select the space that is listed in your DevOps Services project settings.